 In many ways the political landscape mirrors the heightened anxiety among religious institutions that worry they must get younger in order to survive.
 Such anxiety can lead either to paralyzing fear that leads us to bury our head in the sand or complete change that leads us to overturn everything for the sake of survival.

 Much of the fear for religious institutions has been illustrated in the widespread response to recent Pew reports on the “rise of the nones,” the rising number of Americans that remain unaffiliated from religious communities.
-Pew polls have reported that “nones” now make up 23% of Americans, and 35% of American millennials.
+Pew polls have reported that “nones” now make up 23 percent of Americans, and 35 percent of American millennials.

 Yet, while these numbers are worth our attention, their immediate impact may be overblown for dramatic swings in religious giving.
 Many researchers are coalescing around the notion that the current “nones” are most likely former “nominal” religious practitioners.1

 Our culture has evolved so that it is more acceptable for those on the edge of faith communities simply to be honest and admit they are really more areligious than religious.
 Research continues to show that regular attendance at religious services, social relationships formed within faith communities, and spiritual practices are some of the best predictors of giving.
 If these current “nones” were largely nominal Christians, then they were probably giving nominally to their religious institutions and their giving patterns have probably not changed significantly.
 A minority of committed practitioners constitute the large majority of religious giving.
 In the short term, we do not predict the rise of the “nones” will make a drastic difference in religious giving totals.